cherukuriprudhvi/python-co/README.md

 ]

-# Saved logs use SYSTEM NAMES
+# Saved files use actual system names
 LOG_NAMES = {

     "CAN_1_FILTER.trc": "EPAS_CAN1",
     "CAN_2_FILTER.trc": "EPAS_CAN2",

     "CAN_3_FILTER.trc": "EBB_CAN3",

     "CAN_4_FILTER.trc": "EMB_CAN4",

     "CAN_5_FILTER.trc": "48V_EPAS_CAN5",

     "CAN_6_FILTER.trc": "EBB_CAN6"
 }